castorini/pyserini/docs/experiments-slim.md

-# Pyserini: Reproducing SLIM on MS MARCO Passages-v1
+# Pyserini: SLIM on MS MARCO V1 Passage Ranking

 This guide describes how to reproduce the SLIM experiments in the following paper: